shotgunsoftware/tk-framework-desktopserver/resources/python/README.md

 ### Create virtualenvs

 For Windows 10, Centos 7 and Mac, create 3 virtualenvs:
-- tk-framework-desktopserver-2-7-18 with python version 2.7.18
+- tk-framework-desktopserver-27 with python version 2.7
-- tk-framework-desktopserver-3-7-12 with python version 3.7.12 (could be different version in windows)
+- tk-framework-desktopserver-37 with python version 3.7
-- tk-framework-desktopserver-3-9-10 with python version 3.9.10 (could be different version in windows)
+- tk-framework-desktopserver-39 with python version 3.9

 We highly recommend use [pyenv](https://github.com/pyenv/pyenv).